PySymGym/PySymGym/README.md

 pip install requirements.txt
 ```

+#### GPU installation:

+To use GPU, the correct `torch` and `torch_geometric` version should be installed depending on your host device.
+You may first need to `pip uninstall` these packages, provided by requirements.
+Then follow installation instructions provided on [torch](https://pytorch.org/get-started/locally/) and [torch_geometric](https://pytorch-geometric.readthedocs.io/en/stable/install/installation.html#installation-from-wheels) websites.

+### Usage

+...

-### Linting
+### Linting tools

-Install black formatter by running this command in repo root
+Install [black](https://github.com/psf/black) code formatter by running following command in repo root to check your codestyle before committing:
 ```bash
 pip install pre-commit && pre-commit install
 ```
-to check your codestyle on pre-commit